JohannesBuchner/UltraNest/paper.md

 (3) a bootstrapped single ellipsoid in v-space.
 The last one drastically helps when one parameter constraint scales with another, (e.g., funnel shapes).
-By altering how the parameter is applied in the likelihood function and how its prior is transformed, the user can help produce ellipsoidal shapes, which narrows the sampling region.
+By altering how the parameter is applied in the likelihood function and how its prior is transformed, the user can -- without altering the posterior -- help produce ellipsoidal shapes.
+The better parameterization narrows the sampling region, and leads to efficiency gains.

 ### Region sampling